For Quickmatch users: I am velonaut.

 I ride bikes a lot, primarily for commuting.
 I've previously been into competitive track (velodrome) cycling, and may or may not revisit that in the future.

 I enjoy movement arts - any kind of physical skill which centres around the ability to move your own body, rather than other objects.
-Previously, this has been expressed through parkour, a little gymnastics and some aerial circus; these days, more rock climbing.
+Previously, this has been expressed through parkour, a little gymnastics and some circus; these days, more rock climbing.

 Kindling an interest in performing stand-up comedy.